Ethiopia: A catastrophe in the making | DW | 03.08.2021

 "The farmers tell us they have only one meal a day.
 We also saw that the quality and the quantity of their meals have gone down," Synenko said.

-But instead of peace after nine months of conflict, "what we have now is an escalating crisis," said Murithi Mutiga, project director Horn of Africa at the International Crisis group (ICG).
+But instead of peace after nine months of conflict, "what we have now is an escalating crisis," said Murithi Mutiga, project director for the Horn of Africa at the International Crisis Group (ICG).

 The war increasingly threatens "to spill over in the region," warned Mutiga.